Greece's lenders call bond buyback a success, endorse aid

 Greece will pay an average price of about 33.8 percent of face value on all series of bonds, the debt agency said -- above estimates given at the time the scheme was agreed last month.

-(Additional reporting by Lefteris Papadimas in Athens, Jan Strupczewski in Brussels and Jussi Rosendahl in Helsinki, writing by Harry Papachristou and Deepa Babington.
+(Additional reporting by Lefteris Papadimas in Athens and Jussi Rosendahl in Helsinki, writing by Harry Papachristou and Deepa Babington.
 Editing by Mike Peacock.)